grammyjs/website/site/docs/guide/games.md

 ---

-### Our final code should look something like this
+### Our Final Code Should Look Something Like This

 ```ts
 bot.on("callback_query:game_short_name", async (ctx) => {